 If you’re a WWT customer, reach out to your account team to schedule a more in-depth view of Files.

-If you’re not yet a customer, you can still access the latest hyper-converged labs, featuring many Nutanix solutions, by connecting with us online and exploring the Advanced Technology Center (ATC).
+If you’re not yet a customer, you can still access the latest hyper-converged labs, featuring many Nutanix solutions, by connecting with us in the comment section below and setting up time to explore the Advanced Technology Center (ATC).
 Files is released and waiting for you as a capability.
 Dig in!
 And feel free to reach out to me directly if you have any questions.